Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 Enumerable, Enum and Stream

-As the user of Elixir code you will often use Enum
+As the user of Elixir code you will often use Enum, sometimes use Stream and

 are there.